stanum74/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map() returns a new array, also does not manipulate the original array and it also access memories and stores return values.
+ .forEach doesn't return a new array, it allows a callback funtion to mutate the current array and iterate through every item in the array without stopping.
 2. Explain the difference between a callback and a higher order function.
+Callback function are functions that passes into other functions as arguments and higher order function can receive other functions as parameters.
 3. What is closure?
+They are created everytime a function is created so they are the key for developing a function.
 4. Describe the four rules of the 'this' keyword.
+ It is the window/console object inside the global scope.
+It's on the left side of the dot when we invoke a function.
+It refers to the specific instance of the object that is created and returned by the constructor function.
+When a function is invoted as constructor function, it will point to the new object that it is created.

 5. Why do we need super() in an extended class?
+So it can call it's parent instructor.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.